THUDM/Multilingual-GLM/README.md

 Then update the checkpoint path in the model config file (such as [config_tasks/model_blocklm_multilingual_large.sh](config_tasks/model_blocklm_multilingual_large.sh)) and change `MP_SIZE` in the script (such as [scripts/ds_finetune_superglue.sh](scripts/ds_finetune_superglue.sh)) to `2`.

 ## Pretrain
-Run the following script to pre-train the MGLM-Large model
+Run the following script to pre-train the mGLM-Large model
 ```shell
   bash scripts/ds_pretrain_nvidia.sh config/ds_multi_blockta_large.sh
 ```